 The STCOL rules and their relationship to substantive legal doctrine remain somewhat underdeveloped and undertheorized.
 This essay seeks to remedy this situation.
 It situates the STCOL rules as fundamental components of secured transactions law and central to understanding the normative principles and factual assumptions underpinning that important body of law.
 Its principal contribution is to offer a framework for assessing the existing STCOL rules and for the codification of future rules.
 The framework is based on the interests of stakeholders that participate in or are affected by secured transactions and the Modern Principles.
 These stakeholders include third parties in general, assignors and assignees of security rights, third-party obligors on assigned assets (such as debtors on an assignor’s receivables), and the States that enact and whose interests are affected by STCOL rules.
 This framework also illuminates the factual bases for its application.
 But it can evaluated only through its application and analysis, which necessarily produces an assessment of STCOL rules and conclusions as to the appropriate rules.
 While the conclusions reached here may represent only a modest contribution to the literature, the more important offering is the framework for assessment itself—the identification of the questions to be asked and answered.

 Mooney, Charles W. Jr., "Choice-of-law Rules for Secured Transactions: An Interest-Based and Modern Principles-Based Framework for Assessment" (2017).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1776.